nickluong/insta-cats-app/README.md

-# Insta-Cats App built with Vue 3 + Vite
+# Insta-Cats App built with Vue 3 + Vite + TailwindCSS
 Insta-Cats is a basic app that features:
 - User Signup
 - View all photos with preview images